 Top Colleges have an acceptance rate below 10%

-The selection criteria is very competitive, so you want to make sure you want to stand out from the crowd.
+The selection criteria are very competitive, so you want to make sure you want to stand out from the crowd.

 We really look forward to helping you crack a top school.
 In order to achieve this very goal, we would strongly recommend that you schedule the required counseling / profile building sessions with our senior counselors in order to help you build a strong profile over the course of the coming months.